 The AASB has issued a number of new and amended Accounting Standards that have mandatory application dates for future reporting periods, some of which are relevant to the company.
-The company has decided not to early adopt any of the new and amended pronouncements.
-The company's assessment of the new and amended pronouncements that are relevant to the company but applicable in future reporting periods is set out below:
+The directors have decided not to early adopt any of the new and amended pronouncements.
+Their assessment of the pronouncements that are relevant to the company but applicable in future reporting periods is set out below: